moos-ivp/moos-ivp/README.md

 We welcome contributions to MOOS-IvP!
 Please reference our [contribution policy](./CONTRIBUTING.md) and CLA for more details.

 The MOOS and MOOS-IvP codebases are licensed under a mix of GPLv3, LGPLv3, and optionally, a commercial license.
-Please reference [COPYING.md](./COPYING.md) for more details/
+Please reference [COPYING.md](./COPYING.md) for more details.